How Many People Require Addiction Treatment?

-A complete assessment of conditions includes a cognitive study on the patients decision making, emotional state of mind and physical body.
-In addition, the physician will question the addicts ability to think without the drug in question.
+A complete assessment of conditions includes a cognitive study on the patients’ decision making, an emotional state of mind and physical body.
+In addition, the physician will question the addicts’ ability to think without the drug in question.
 Finally, the doctor explores the individual’s ability to live without the influence of the drug.

 Discussion With Family Doctor

-The doctor will correspond with the patient’s family physician in order to get a benchmark of where they were before the addiction of drugs or alcohol began.
-This gives a understanding of how the addiction process started.
+The doctor will correspond with the patient’s family physician in order to get a benchmark of where they were before the addiction to drugs or alcohol began.
+This gives an understanding of how the addiction process started.